 Cherry, Apple, Mesquite, Hickory, Alder, and even Sugar Maple are a few options for your choice of wood chips to use.
 You will want to soak the wood chips in water overnight help bring out your flavor choice.

 The next day, take the fish chunks out of the salt/sugar brine and pat dry.
-Let sit for a coupe of hours to dry really good.
+Line your countertop with plastic wrap and place the wire racks on top.

-This is called pellicle.
 A skin or coating of proteins will form on the surface of the fish meat, which allows the smoke to adhere better to the surface of the meat during the smoking process.

 Place racks into the smoker and smoke for several hours until fish is cooked.